DThorsonP/DThorsonP/README.md

 - ⚡ Fun fact: ...
 -->

-I'm always interested in broadening my horizons and this project is the next big step for me.
+I'm always interested in broadening my horizons and learning more Python is what I've been investing my time in lately

-Learning Python is what I've been spending most of my time on and I'm using GitHub to track my progress.
+I'm using GitHub to track my progress.
+Thanks for visiting today 😄

 ![image](https://github.com/user-attachments/assets/f8d05c1b-e03b-42fe-b23e-d0a865d7567b)
 ![image](https://github.com/user-attachments/assets/f44894a3-477c-4606-b512-37a3d1d53267)